Scottish Weekend

 Scottish Country Dance Workshop

 The Castle Point Scottish Country Dancers come from all over the tri-state area to perform at Mohonk Mountain House and have chosen to name their demonstration team in honor of the Scottish Weekend at Mohonk.
 This is always a popular workshop and combines fun and exercise!
 Learn the basics of Scottish Country Dancing, the social dancing of Scotland.
-Led by Ellen Sears, a teacher of the Royal Scottish Country Dance Association with the Castle Point Scottish Country Dancers, this workshop is for everyone, and no previous experience or partner is necessary to participate!
+Led by Emily Ritter, a teacher of the Royal Scottish Country Dance Association with the Castle Point Scottish Country Dancers, this workshop is for everyone, and no previous experience or partner is necessary to participate!
 Simply come willing to have a tremendous amount of fun and learn dances that are enjoyed all over the world today.

 Tea & Scottish Treats!